isolutionsag/devops-security-cheat-sheet/docs/index.md

 > + Single point of truth
 > - A bit more effort needed

-# How to integrate key vault
+# How to integrate key vault in pipeline

+# Restrict permissions on Azure DevOps service connection

 # How to create resources
 - PowerShell
 - Terraform
 - others

+# Managed identity & AAD authentication
+- Snippets for .NET Core application
+- Snippets for deployment pipelines (get token without secret stored - az login)
+	- GitHub actions
-# Restrict permissions on Azure DevOps service connection
+	- Azure DevOps YAML pipelines

 # How to deploy persistency
 - Migrations